Skip to main content

 • Texture: firm, meaty, flaky

-• Preparation: Halibut is an extremely versatile fish, and can be grilled, poached, broiled, baked, fried, seared, steamed or even smoked.
+• Preparation: Halibut is extremely versatile, and can be grilled, poached, broiled, baked, fried, seared, steamed or even smoked.
 It has a low oil content so be careful when grilling or it will dry out, burn and/or stick to the grill.
 It marries well with vegetable side dishes, particularly starchy vegetables like potato, parsnip or squash, or with grilled asparagus or cauliflower.

 Red Snapper gets its name from its rosy, almost-blushing hue.
-It’s another mild-tasting, versatile fish that will adapt to many different flavors you add to it.
+It’s another mild-tasting, versatile optionthat will adapt to many different flavors you add to it.
 Eaten fresh it’s absolutely exquisite, and highly revered among seafood lovers.

 • Texture: firm, oily, moist

-• Preparation: Fry it, bake it, broil it, grill it…this fish responds well to a number of different cooking methods.
+• Preparation: In between different cooking methods?
+Fry it, bake it, broil it, grill it…this responds well to a number of different preparations.
 We especially enjoy it grilled or barbecued, and paired with zesty ingredients like lemon or lime, or spicy ingredients such as sriracha or chili peppers.

 As a freshwater bottom-feeder, Catfish has a rather distinctive earthy (some would say muddy) taste, which can be tempered by deep-frying it in batter and seasoning with lemon.
 The skin is usually removed as it’s too tough to eat.